StevenHeffner/jQuerySnakeProject/README.md

 Now we can use these values to create a new snake head and add it to the beginning of the array.
 Increasing or decreasing the value of snakeRow will direct the snake up or down, while increasing or decreasing the value of snakeCol will move the snake left or right.
 For we want to get the snake to move from the left side to the right so we'll be adjusting snakeCol.
 Later on we'll add controls.
 * Add a line of code that will increase `sCol` by 1 everytime update is called.
-* Create a variable `newHead` that follows the format we've been using for coordinates `"_row#_col#"`.
+* Create a variable `newHead` that follows the format we've been using for coordinates `'_row#_col#'`.
 If you input the row and column values you parsed from the head along with the new incremented value of `snakeCol`, this `newHead` will be one square to the right of the original head everytime `update` is called.
 * Add `newHead` to the beginning of the snake array.
 * Use jquery to select the cell corresponding to the coordinates of `newHead` and add the snake-cell class we created earlier.